jonasjohansson/11.igem.se/pages/wiki/project/results-phage-genome-simulation-module.md

 ### Growth curve

-{% image "/static/img/wiki/project/results-phage-genome-02.jpeg", "Figure 15.
-Growth curve of the Phage genome simulation module in different Arabinose concentrations (0%, 0.05%, 0.1%, 0.2%, 0.4%) over the course of 10 hours.
+{% image "https://2019.igem.org/wiki/images/0/03/T--Stockholm--results-phage-genome-02.jpeg", "**Figure 15.** Growth curve of the Phage genome simulation module in different Arabinose concentrations (0%, 0.05%, 0.1%, 0.2%, 0.4%) over the course of 10 hours.
 AraC3, empty vector was used as negative control.
 Absorbance OD600 was measured in 5 min cycles in a FluOstar plate reader, set to orbital shaking before each cycle." %}

 ### Fluorescence readout

-{% image "/static/img/wiki/project/results-phage-genome-03.jpeg", "Figure 16.
-ClariOstar measurement of GFP(ex:488-14/em:535-30).
+{% image "https://2019.igem.org/wiki/images/2/22/T--Stockholm--results-phage-genome-03.jpeg", "**Figure 16.** ClariOstar measurement of GFP(ex:488-14/em:535-30).
 Cells were grown in a plate-reader for 10 hours, 120 cycles with 5 min intervals, 20 flashes for each cycle.
 Samples 0%-0.4% are replicates.
 AraC3 empty vector was used as negative control.
 Flourescin dye was used as positive control for GFP." %}

 ### Western blot

-{% image "/static/img/wiki/project/results-phage-genome-04.jpg", "Figure 16.
-ClariOstar measurement of GFP(ex:488-14/em:535-30).
+{% image "https://2019.igem.org/wiki/images/c/c3/T--Stockholm--results-phage-genome-04.jpeg", "**Figure 16.** ClariOstar measurement of GFP(ex:488-14/em:535-30).
 Cells were grown in a plate-reader for 10 hours, 120 cycles with 5 min intervals, 20 flashes for each cycle.
 Samples 0%-0.4% are replicates.
 AraC3 empty vector was used as negative control.
 Flourescin dye was used as positive control for GFP." %}